blane13brown/blane13brown.github.io/README.md

   -	Door open and close buttons do not light up when pressed
   -	Door open and close buttons do not seem to work, no response when pressed other than the button going in
   -	Very top button may be hard to reach for people in wheelchairs
-  -	Current floor screen quite high up, those in wheelchairs may have to strain neck to see it
+  -	Current floor screen is quite high up, those in wheelchairs may have to strain their neck to see it
-  -	Random black square below controls, may confuse users into thinking it has functionality (could possibly be a camera)
+  -	Random black square below the controls, may confuse users into thinking it has functionality (could possibly be a camera)
   -	Current floor can be hard to read since its white text on a bright blue background
-  -	Elevator only “dings” when travelling between floors.
+  -	Elevator only “dings” when traveling between floors.
 A voice relaying what floor its currently on would better help those who are visually impaired

 ### What the design does well:
   -	Floor control buttons provide obvious feedback when pressed
-  -	Braille is used to help visually impaired use the elevator
+  -	Braille is used to help the visually impaired use the elevator
   -	Feedback is provided to let you know your current floor location
   -	One simple help button, some elevators have multiple, and this may confuse users
   -	Emergency button is colored red